King-MRG1/8-puzzle-Problem/README.md

 2. **Choose Search Algorithm:**

-   - Select A\*, BFS, or DFS using radio buttons
+   - Select from 6 algorithms: A\*, BFS, DFS, Bidirectional, IDDFS, or GBFS
+   - Algorithms are organized in a two-column layout for easy selection

 3. **Solve:**

    - Click "🔍 SOLVE PUZZLE" to find solution with selected algorithm
-   - Click "📊 COMPARE ALL" to run all three algorithms and compare results
+   - Click "📊 COMPARE ALL" to run all six algorithms and compare results

 4. **View Results:**
    - See step-by-step visualization of the solution path
-   - Review performance metrics: moves, nodes explored, efficiency
+   - Review performance metrics: visited nodes, number of steps
+   - Compare algorithm-specific information: f(n), g(n), h(n) values

 ---

 ## 📊 Features

-- **Interactive GUI:** Modern dark-themed interface for easy interaction
+- **Interactive GUI:** Modern dark-themed interface with two-column algorithm layout
-- **Multiple Algorithms:** Compare three different search strategies
+- **Six Search Algorithms:** Compare different search strategies (informed & uninformed)
 - **Step-by-Step Visualization:** Watch how each algorithm solves the puzzle
-- **Performance Metrics:** Analyze nodes explored, moves, and efficiency
+- **Enhanced Metrics:** Visited nodes and number of steps tracking
+- **Algorithm-Specific Display:** Shows f(n), g(n), h(n) for informed algorithms
+- **Performance Comparison:** Side-by-side comparison of all six algorithms
 - **Preset Puzzles:** Test with easy, medium, and hard difficulty levels
-- **Algorithm Comparison:** Side-by-side performance comparison tool

 ---